How is proof of origin provided?

 To endorse the A.TR. certificates when exporting customs union goods to Turkey, the exporter must guarantee that the customs status of the goods (i.e. that the goods are in free circulation), can be proven and checked.

 - Application for approved exporter status, Customs form 295s (in Finnish)

 - Appendix to form 295s (in Finnish)

-- export a product originating in the EU to a GPS beneficiary country for processing to obtain originating status (so called cumulation) and the product is intended to be re-imported into the Union with GSP tariff preference
+- they export a product originating in the EU to a GPS beneficiary country for processing to obtain originating status (so called cumulation) and the product is intended to be re-imported into the Union with GSP tariff preference

-- export products originating in the EU to Canada, in accordance with the Comprehensive Economic and Trade Agreement (CETA), and preferential tariff treatment for the goods is requested in Canada
+- they export products originating in the EU to Canada, in accordance with the Comprehensive Economic and Trade Agreement (CETA), and preferential tariff treatment for the goods is requested in Canada

 - if the total value of originating products in the consignment exceeds 6,000 euros.